rootsongjc/kubernetes-handbook/content/en/about/_index.md

 #### Cloud Native Community

-Cloud Native Community is founded on May 12, 2020 by Jimmy and his friends.
+Cloud Native Community was founded on May 12, 2020, by Jimmy and his friends.
 It is an open source community with technology and passion.
-It was founded spontaneously by a group of industry elites who love open source and uphold the principle of ‘consensus, co-governance, co-construction and sharing’.
-The aim of the community is: connection, neutral, open source.
-We are based in China, facing the world, enterprise neutrality, focusing on open source, and give feedback to open source.
+It was founded spontaneously by industry elites who love open source and uphold the principle of ‘consensus, co-governance, co-construction and sharing.’
+The aim of the community is connection, neutral, and open source.
+We are based in China, facing the world, enterprise neutrality, focusing on open source, and giving feedback to open source.